hephaestusx/swift-nmap-ctf-lab/README.md

 Instructions:

-Pre-Requisites: you should have a clean ubuntu LTS 22.04 server install, ready to go updated and upgraded WITH openssh already installed.
+Pre-Requisites: you should have a clean ubuntu LTS 22.04 server install, ready to go updated and upgraded WITH openssh already installed and scripts done if you have already done steps 1 and 2 (e.g you just duplicated that server once you made sure everything was running properly which would be fine)

 1. Create directory for /home/nmaplab (mkdir /home/nmaplab)